billybrewster/blog/content/posts/spine2022.md

 Everyone started running and I had to really resist the urge to join them – stick to the plan and don’t be stupid I kept on telling myself.
 I had prepared myself for being at the back end of the field and no-one else mattered.
 As long as I could move at 2-3 miles an hour in the early stages and then 2 miles an hour later in the race then I’d make the cutoffs including the maximum 8 hour stay in each checkpoint.

-I managed to find I was of managing my cough – most of the time I tried to cough shallowly and if I needed a deep cough then I’d kneel and brace myself with my poles which just about made the pain bearable although it wouldn’t have made for a particularly gracious gait for anyone watching me.
+I managed to find a way of managing my cough – most of the time I tried to cough shallowly and if I needed a deep cough then I’d kneel and brace myself with my poles which just about made the pain bearable although it wouldn’t have made for a particularly gracious gait for anyone watching me.

 Once up onto the Kinder plateau it began to blizzard and I decided to stop and put on my goggles – no point in taking any chances this early in the race.
 Sadly no view was to be had because of the thick clag so it was just a case of pushing on to Snake Pass where Claire and Sarth were waiting to cheer me through.
 A lot of this section is flagged but most of the flags were submerged in snow melt or covered in ice so progress wasn’t quick.